-- 2. Change Section 700.12(I)(2)(6) of NFPA 70 to read: - (6) Where the normal power branch circuits that supply luminaries providing illumination immediately on the inside and outside of exit doors are supplied by the same service or feeder, the remote heads providing emergency illumination for the exterior of an exit door shall be permitted to be supplied by the unit equipment serving the area immediately inside the exit door. - 3.
-Delete Section 210.8(F) in its entirety.

-2701.1.2 Temporary connection to dwelling units.
-The building official shall give permission to energize the electrical service equipment of a one- or two-family dwelling unit when all of the following requirements have been approved:

-- 1. The service wiring and equipment, including the meter socket enclosure, shall be installed and the service wiring terminated. - 2.
+- 2. Change Section 700.12(F)(2)(6) of NFPA 70 to read: - (6) Where the normal power branch circuits that supply luminaires providing illumination immediately on the inside and outside of exit doors are supplied by the same service or feeder, the remote heads providing emergency illumination for the exterior of an exit door shall be permitted to be supplied by the unit equipment serving the area immediately inside the exit door. - 3.
+Change Article 555 of NFPA 70 2017 Edition to NFPA 70 2020 Edition for all code requirements related to Marinas, Boatyards, and Commercial and Noncommercial Docking Facilities. - C. Add Section 2701.1.2 to the IBC to read: - 2701.1.2 Temporary connection to dwelling units.
+The building official shall give permission to energize the electrical service equipment of a one-family or two-family dwelling unit when all of the following requirements have been approved: - 1.
+The service wiring and equipment, including the meter socket enclosure, shall be installed and the service wiring terminated. - 2.
 The grounding electrode system shall be installed and terminated. - 3.
 At least one receptacle outlet on a ground fault protected circuit shall be installed and the circuit wiring terminated. - 4.
-Service equipment covers shall be installed. - 5.
-The building roof covering shall be installed. - 6.
-Temporary electrical service equipment shall be suitable for wet locations unless the interior is dry and protected from the weather.

-ELECTRICAL
+Service equipment covers shall be installed.

-2701.1.3 Assisted living facility generator requirements.
-Generators installed to comply with regulations for assisted living facilities licensed by the Virginia Department of Social Services shall be permitted to be optional standby systems.

-Change Section 2702.2.8 and 2702.2.9 of the IBC to read:

-2702.2.8 Group I-2 occupancies.
-Emergency power shall be provided in accordance with Section 407.12 for Group I-2 occupancies licensed by the Virginia Department of Health as a hospital, nursing or hospice facility.

-2702.2.9 Group I-3 occupancies.
+- 5. The building roof covering shall be installed. - 6.
+Temporary electrical service equipment shall be suitable for wet locations unless the interior is dry and protected from the weather. - D. Add Section 2701.1.3 to the IBC to read: - 2701.1.3 Assisted living facility generator requirements.
+Generators installed to comply with regulations for assisted living facilities licensed by the Virginia Department of Social Services shall be permitted to be optional standby systems. - E. Change Sections 2702.2.8 and 2702.2.9 of the IBC to read: - 2702.2.8 Group I-2 occupancies.
+Emergency power shall be provided in accordance with Section 407.11 for Group I-2 occupancies licensed by the Virginia Department of Health as a hospital, nursing or hospice facility. - 2702.2.9 Group I-3 occupancies.
 Emergency power shall be provided for doors in Group I-3 occupancies in accordance with Section 408.4.2.

-MECHANICAL SYSTEMS
+13VAC5-63-310.
+Chapter 28 Mechanical systems.

 2801.1 Scope.
-Mechanical appliances, equipment and systems shall be constructed and installed in accordance with this chapter, the International Mechanical Code and the International Fuel Gas Code.
-Masonry chimneys, fireplaces and barbecues shall comply with the International Mechanical Code and Chapter 21 of this code.
+Mechanical appliances, equipment and systems shall be constructed and installed in accordance with this chapter, the IMC and the IFGC.
+Masonry chimneys, fireplaces and barbecues shall comply with the IMC and Chapter 21 of this code.